SOMEASVAR/Experiment-7/README.md

 Step 3 : Create a main class,called the "Solution".

-Step 4 : Using the 'extends' keyword you can inherit classes, do the same with above created class.
+Step 4 : Using Object creation call the method in "Employee" class.

 Step 5 : Display the statements from the first and secomd Class using Solution Class in the terminal.